Aberdaron: Climate

 Being situated at the west coast of the UK, Aberdaron has a distinct maritime climate, with mild winters and cool summers.
-That is not to say that extremes cannot occur.
-In fact, some extraordinary temperature extremes have been recorded:

-On 2 August 1995, Aberdaron equaled the highest ever August minimum temperature in Wales, at 22 °C, after recording the record high temperature for the village of 29.2 °C on the same day.

-On 20 December 1998, the maximum temperature at Aberdaron was below average at 5 °C. The very next day, the highest January temperature ever observed in the UK was recorded there, at 20.1 °C. Yet the average temperature for that day was just 6.4 °C.

-On 9 July 2009, Aberdaron equaled the lowest ever temperature for the UK for July, at -2.5 °C.

-All of the record lows except for November and December were recorded in 2009, and they were all below freezing.

-Despite the fact that Aberdaron can have quite extreme weather, the number of frosts per year is very low, at around 7.2 days per year.
-This is comparable with coastal areas of Devon and Cornwall.
-The region, England NW and Wales N, averages 52.3 days, with December alone exceeding the average yearly amount of frost for Aberdaron.
-The village is generally quite windy throughout the year, particularly in Autumn and Winter.
-Sunshine amounts are lower than the UK average.
+The number of frosts per year is very low, with an average of 5.9 days per year; this is comparable with coastal areas of Devon and Cornwall.
+The region, England NW and Wales N, averages 52.3 days, with March alone exceeding the average yearly amount of frost for Aberdaron.
+The village is generally quite windy throughout the year, particularly in autumn and winter.
+Sunshine amounts are higher than the Wales average.
 Rainfall is well below the Wales average.